 Last month, the search engine giant launched ‘Google for Jobs’.
 This uses Google’s huge amounts of data to ensure an even better match between candidate and employer.

-For now, Google re-posts jobs from other websites and therefore has not officially started their own self-sufficient job market.
-However the long-term plan is that ‘Google for Jobs’ will have complete management itself.
+For now, Google re-posts jobs from other websites.
+Therefore, Google has not officially started their own self-sufficient job market.
+However, the long-term plan is that ‘Google for Jobs’ will have complete management itself.
 For the time being, ‘Google for Jobs’ is only available for US users.

 The service was developed in collaboration with companies which have a large recruitment intake, like FedEx and Johnson & Johnson.
 According to Google, companies have had an 18% increase in the number of applications received, with Google’s help compared to their previous methods.

 The ‘brain’ of the system

 The brain in the system – if you can use that term about Artificial Intelligence (AI) – is Google’s Cloud Job API, which was launched last year.
 The Cloud Job API is the machine learning core of ‘Google for Jobs’.
 The Cloud Job API operates in three layers.
 The upper layer is made up of 30 different categories, the middle layer 1100 categories, and the lower one a quarter of a million different categories.
 In addition, it works with 50,000 different soft and hard criteria as well as different models of relations.

 According to Google’s data, 46% of American employers face challenges with their recruitment and find it difficult to fill their positions with the right candidates.

 With ‘Google for Jobs’, users can search loosely for “nearby jobs” or “teaching jobs” or similar.
 It will also be possible to enter a wide range of criteria that the jobseeker’s future job must meet.
 It could differentiate things such as specific working hours.
 Next, Google draws on the data the search engine has access to.
 Which is virtually the entire publicly available internet – and runs it through the Cloud Job API to come up with relevant results.